ksg604/cbr-manager/README.md

 Android Emulator can be use on [Windows](####windows), [Mac](####mac) and [Linux](####linux)

 #### Windows
-1. Go to Control Panel and search `windows feature` on the search box.
+1. Go to Control Panel and search `feature` on the search box.

 2. Click on `Turn windows feature on/off` and make sure Hyper-V/Windows Hypervisor Platform or any other virtual machine features are unchecked